 “Anderson focuses our attention on four men: a minor German diplomat and spy, an American oilman descended from the Yale family, a Romanian-born agronomist, and T.E.
 Lawrence himself.
 As we witness the western nations attempting to carve up a region that they were never able to master, these adventurous and often duplicitous men come to full life–none more so than Lawrence.” -Amazon.com Review

 T.E.
 Lawrence also known as “Lawrence of Arabia” writes his own account of his exploration in the Middle-East which began as an Archeological excursion turned into political involvement.
 Lawrence was first sent out into the desert to locate Hashemite rebels who later would join in revolt against the Ottoman Empire.
 He described the desert as “vast, echoing and God-like”.

 Lonely Planet has always been my trusted go-to guide for every country I have set out to explore.
-It fits the young, budget, solo traveller and the writers I have found are the most adventurous.A guidebook is always a good starting point to plan your adventure, but leave a flexible itinerary as surprises arise at any given time, new friendships form and it is best to go with the flow.|
+It fits the young, budget, solo traveler and the writers I have found are the most adventurous.
+Even if you are not a young, budget traveler, I always found Lonely Planet best for the adventurer.
+It has extensive background information, tips, and guides on each country which is a good starting point to plan out your adventures.

 The Jordanian people welcome you with open arms.
 They hope you will visit and enjoy their beautiful country, while temporarily suspending your pre-conceived beliefs of the middle-east.
 Immerse yourself into the culture, outside of the western media-driven hype that only focuses on the negative.